 For the 2017 contest, Austria returned to an internal selection.
 They selected Nathan, a newcomer who is mostly known within the pop and R’n’B genre.

 From backing singer in 2016 to be solo singer in 2017.
 Diana was internally selected to represent Azerbaijan at the 2017 Eurovision Song Contest.

 For the 2017 Eurovision Song Contest, Belarus has gobe a bit untradional and chosen a folk song.
 If the song stays in Belarussian, it will be the first time they don’t participate with a song in English.

-- Belgium: Blanche (Ellie Delvaux) – Song to be announced later
+- Belgium: Blanche (Ellie Delvaux) – City Lights

 Local broadcaster HRT internally selected Jacques Houdek to represent them at the 2017 Eurovision Song Contest.
-The song isn’t made public yet, but the country’s Head of Delegation describes it as a very Eurovision-style kind of song, which is interesting and challenging.
+The song was released on the 2nd of March and is bilungual Italian and English.